Alexander Dawes

 Alexander Dawes (20 November 1859 - 24 February 1939) was a New Zealand cricketer.
 He played two first-class matches for Otago, one in each of the 1884–85 and 1894–95 seasons.

 Dawes was born at Inverness in Scotland in 1859.
 Professionally he worked as a coach builder.
-He first played for an Otago side in January 1881, playing in a team of 22 against the touring Australians at the Caledonian Ground in Dunedin.
+He first played for an Otago team in January 1881, playing in a team of 22 against the touring Australians at the Caledonian Ground in Dunedin.
 He made his provincial first-class debut four seasons later, playing against Canterbury at Lancaster Park in December 1884.
-He played in other matches against Southland in 1894 and 1896 and made his other first-class appearance for the side against a Fiji side in February 1895.
+He played in other matches against Southland in 1894 and 1896 and made his other first-class appearance for the team against a Fiji team in February 1895.

 Dawes died at Dunedin in 1939.
 He was aged 79.